 Yet, it’s not only about beauty.
 In our recent article devoted to conceptual UI animation for mobile apps, we showed the examples how animation of transitions may add the illusion of more space between the elements and this way make the layout airy and light, like on the example below.

-Here’s one more example of creative animation for transition process when user comes from pie-chart to the list view saving and the color markers: animation makes the connection between the screens and data visualisation closely connected to each other and let users see this connection.
+Here’s one more example of creative animation for transition process when a user comes from pie-chart to the list view saving and the color markers: animation makes the connection between the screens and data visualization closely connected to each other and let users see this connection.

 Wise integration of branding to UI design can play a big role in increasing brand awareness.
 In most cases, it is the animation of logos, mascots and the like, which is often effectively applied to splash (welcome) screens.
 Marketing animation in apps is usually focused on attracting attention to the visual signs of the brand.
 Here’s the animated logo we created for Whizzly, the app for self-promotion of young talented people.
 Animation is catchy, more memorable and enables designers to add vivid emotional appeal.